dotmh/dotmh/README.md

 ----------------------------

 I mostly build with Typescript for web, server, desktop, and mobile.
-Interested in Video Games, Audio, IoT / Raspberry PI.
+Interested in Music, Audio, Videogames and IoT / Raspberry Pi

-🌱 I’m currently learning
 --------------------------

 I am constantly learning and trying new technologies.